NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 Almost always, overall PID problems are caused by something pretty early in this list.
 It would be not be a bad idea to provide the means to run these tests quickly using the remote.
 Then, if you have an error, you can quickly check whether all the underlying parts are working properly.

-Be assured that the first time you ask me or the TA for help, we will go through this list with you.
+Be assured that the first time you ask me or the TA for help, we will go through this list (or something like it) with you.
 You can save us both time by checking these items yourself first.

 Here are some implementation notes suggested by the above: